5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 A>
 A> The transformation codes `2` and `3` will be discussed later.
 A>
-A> The right argument provided to the derived function is the string `'the cat sat on the medallion'`.
+A> The right argument to the derived function is the string `'the cat sat on the medallion'`.
 The operand and the string are separated by the `⊣` function.
-Instead we could have used parenthesis with exactly the same result
+Instead we could have used parentheses, with the same result
 A> ~~~
 A>       ('notfound' ⎕s 0) 'the cat sat on the medallion'`.
 A> ~~~

 In the first expression the result is empty because the string `notfound` was not found.
 In the second expression `cat` was actually found.
-That means that we could say:
+So we could say:

 ~~~
       'cat' {⍵↓⍨⍺ ⎕s 0 ⊣ ⍵}'the cat sat on the medallion'
 cat sat on the medallion
 ~~~

 That was easy, wasn't it!
-Obviously regular expressions are nothing to be afraid of.
+Regular expressions are nothing to be afraid of.

 ### What's between the double quotes